 In this section, we will overview each of them separately and identify their main outcomes/values.

-To comprehend which resources are required to start and complete the project, you must know it from the inside out: its short-term objectives, long-term goals, and the environment where it is going to be realized.
-In other words, resource planning is impossible without a well-defined project strategy and a distinct idea of how to implement it.
+To comprehend how much money is required to deliver a project, you must know it from the inside out: its short-term objectives, long-term goals, and the environment where it is going to be realized.
+In other words, you need an evidence-based and thorough plan.

-You will see what these resources and activities are, how much you already have, and how much you still must acquire.
+As a result of representing your entire work scope in such a visual format, you get aclear picture of the activities involved in the project.
+Then, you can use the WBS to evaluate which resources you need, how many of them you already have, and how much you still must acquire.
 After that, you may proceed toward a more detailed estimation of project-related expenses.

 Use actiTIME to plan out your project scope the easy way: create as many tasks as you want, set deadlines and priorities, allocate work to employees, and then track their performance via a variety of visual progress tools.